2022 Mazda MX-30 EV: 100-mile electric car will start at $34,645

 2022 Mazda MX-30

-Heated front seats, heated power-folding side mirrors, a power moonroof, an eight-way power driver seat, rear parking sensors, 18-inch aluminum wheels, and grille shutters are among the standard features, as well as a robust active-safety suits including active cruise control (with stop and go), blind-spot warning, cross-traffic monitoring, lane-keep assist, and a driver attention feature.
+Heated front seats, heated power-folding side mirrors, a power moonroof, an eight-way power driver seat, rear parking sensors, 18-inch aluminum wheels, and grille shutters are among the standard features, as well as a robust active-safety suite including active cruise control (with stop and go), blind-spot warning, cross-traffic monitoring, lane-keep assist, and a driver attention feature.

 The MX-30 with the Premium Plus package is $37,655 and adds Bose premium audio, a heated steering wheel, upgraded upholstery, front cross-traffic alerts, and steering assist for the blind-spot monitoring.
 There are four premium color options to drive up the cost another $495 to $995.